Aircraft in fiction: Sikorsky CH-54 Tarhe/Sikorsky S-64

 In the 1996 film Independence Day a Sikorsky S-64 Skycrane is fitted with an array of flashing lights to communicate with an alien spaceship.

 A Skycrane also appears in the 2001 film Swordfish, near the climactic ending in which it has a bus full of hostages slung loaded underneath, and is flying through downtown Los Angeles.

 Sikorsky H-60 series

 In the 1994 film Clear and Present Danger, a pair of MH-60K Black Hawks are used to insert a special ops team into a Colombian jungle.

 Black Hawks were also featured in the 1997 film Air Force One, having been rented from the US military.

 The Sikorsky UH-60 Black Hawk was the title aircraft in the 2001 film Black Hawk Down.
-For this film too the film makers rented the aircraft, paying the US Department of Defense about $3 million to ship eight helicopters and about 100 crew members to the film location in Morocco.
+For this film too the filmmakers rented the aircraft, paying the US Department of Defense about $3 million to ship eight helicopters and about 100 crew members to the film location in Morocco.